-Lily Alexander is a beat reporter at the Daily Lobo.
-She can be contacted on Twitter @llilyalexander
+Lily Alexander is the news editor for the Daily Lobo.
+She can be reached at email@example.com or on Twitter @llilyalexander

 The New Mexico Senate passed an amended bill Tuesday, Feb.
 13 that would require state-funded colleges to include affirmative consent in their policies and procedures on sexual activity.
 House Bill 151, sponsored by Rep. Elizabeth Thomson (D) and four other House Democrats, defines affirmative consent as “affirmative, conscious and voluntary agreement to engage in sexual activity.”
 Affirmative consent cannot be given by a party who is unconscious or incapacitated, cannot be implied or assumed and can be revoked at any time, according to the bill.
 “With this, I’m hoping that particularly women – but everyone – realizes that their body belongs to them.
 They don’t owe anybody anything.
 Taking you out for dinner doesn’t mean you owe them sex.
 Being their girlfriend doesn’t mean you owe them sex,” Thomson said.

 With another Valentine's Day week coming to a close, we find chocolate wrappers tossed in trash cans and roses slowly drying under the sun.
 Six editors at the Daily Lobo came together to reflect on how we show love to those around us.
 Time shared over a meal As someone whose primary love language is quality time, I let the people in my life know that I love them by existing around them as much as I can.
 Having the ability to exist in the same space as another person without feeling anxious, performative or uncomfortable is precious.